December 1, 2021

 What is a Healthcare CIO?

-Another C-level healthcare executive is the Chief Information Officer (CIO).
-The CIO manages the information technology (IT) needs and computer systems for a hospital or healthcare facility.
-They make high level decisions around data processes, collection and strategic plans for the future of technology in their healthcare facility.
+A healthcare chief information officer (CIO) manages the information technology (IT) needs and computer systems of a healthcare facility.
+They make high-level decisions regarding data processes, collection, and strategic plans for the future of technology in their healthcare facility.

 Healthcare CIO Salary